Annual Guide to Seasonal Events

 Transportation & Travel

-• Summer traffic patterns begin to emerge as the school year concludes.
+- Summer traffic patterns begin to emerge as the school year winds down and beach travel increases, especially on weekends.

 Education